Quantum Trajectory Analysis of the Two-Mode Three-Level Atom Microlaser: Introduction

-The single atom laser (microlaser) has been used successfully in the last decade as a source of non-classical light \cite{An,Mad,Choi}.
-Following the same principles of the single atom maser (micromaser), the microlaser operates by pumping a high finesse optical cavity by a beam of excited atoms.
-The microlaser we are considering in this paper is different than the single atom laser first operated by McKeever \cite{McK} where one and the same atom is used.
-We use the "microlaser" term in this paper however to describe the experimental setup of the MIT microlaser \cite{An}.
-Being one of the best systems to study cavity QED effects, the single atom maser/laser has received a lot of interest in the quantum optics community.
-One interesting type of microlaser utilizes bi-modal cavities pumped by multi-level atoms \cite{Fam95,Fam94,Mess}.
-A two-mode micromaser pumped by three-level atoms in \(\Lambda\)-configuration has been analyzed analytically by F. L. Kien et. al. in \cite{Fam94}.
-In the current work we use the Quantum Trajectory Method \cite{Dal,Dum,Cres,Car} to analyze the two-mode microlaser operated by pumping a doubly resonant optical cavity by atoms characterized by two lasing transitions and strongly coupled to the cavity.
-Atoms used to pump the microlaser cavity are produced by an oven and the velocities of the atoms obey a thermal velocity distribution.
-The atoms then are let to pass through a velocity selector to unify the speeds of the atoms and consequently their interaction times with the cavity.
+Bimodal atom-field interaction has received considerable interest in atomic physics and quantum optics \cite{Mess}.
+A two-mode microlaser has indeed shown theoretical promise for the novel feature of lasing without population inversion \cite{Fam95}.
+In this last reference, Kien et. al. have analyzed a bimodal laser pumped by three-level atoms in \(\Lambda\)-configuration analytically.
+In this study, we use the quantum trajectory method \cite{Dal,Dum,Cres,Car} to analyze a similar two-mode microlaser operated by pumping a doubly resonant optical cavity by excited atoms in \(\Lambda\)-configuration characterized by two lasing transitions and strongly coupled to the cavity.
+The atoms interact resonantly with the two independent modes of the cavity that compete for the gain contribution \cite{Fam95}.
+In practice, the atoms are produced by an oven and the velocities of the atoms obey a thermal velocity distribution.
+The atoms then are allowed to pass through a velocity selector to unify the speeds of the atoms and consequently their interaction times with the cavity.
 Since the efficiency of the velocity selector is not perfect, atoms passing through the cavity still have a slight velocity variation.
-Our main target in this paper is to calculate the cavity field coherence function and investigate the effects of the variation of the atoms' velocities on the coherence function and other statistical properties of the cavity field.
-This paper is divided into five sections.
-In Sec.
-II we review the theory of the two-mode microlaser and the coherence function of the field inside the microlaser cavity and elaborate on the interesting one-photon trapping state.
-In Sec.
-III we introduce the Quantum Trajectory Method and apply it to the two-mode microlaser and show the results of calculating the coherence function \(g^{(2)} (\tau )\) numerically and analytically.
-In Sec.
-IV, we show the results of including the variation of the atoms' velocities in the numerical simulation and elucidate its effect on the statistical properties of the microlaser field.
-We conclude our work in Sec.
-V and present suggestions for further investigations.
+Contrary to the work in \cite{Fam95}, we consider that the operation is in the strong coupling regime and that atoms are injected in their upper state with different velocities.
+Including the variations of the atoms' velocities in the full analytical treatment of the microlaser is a difficult task \cite{Choi}.
+In this paper, we utilize the full power of the quantum trajectory method to include the variation of the atoms' velocities and investigate its effects on the statistical properties of the cavity field and specifically its second-order correlation function \(g^{(2)} (\tau )\).